Inforiver Writeback Matrix Feb 2025 - v4.0 - User permissions, High-performance mode, Input rules

 This mode transforms the way the data input values are stored, retrieved, and updated.
 When enabled, you’ll notice improved performance and reduced processing times, especially with larger datasets.

 Please remember to enable this mode before creating any data input measures or columns in your report.
-Switching between modes is not possible after data input columns are created and updated unless you delete them.
+Switching between modes is not supported after data input columns are created and updated unless you delete them.

 Experience three times faster writebacks in Infobridge, with enhanced efficiency and scalability.
 We have improved the Infobridge writeback process to accommodate larger datasets, now supporting up to 10 million records.
 For Azure SQL destinations, Infobridge writebacks can handle up to 30 million records.